-In order to satisfy our obligations to make these success payments, if and when they are triggered, we may issue equity or convertible debt securities that may cause dilution to our stockholders, or we may use our existing cash or incur debt obligations to satisfy the success payment obligation in cash, which may adversely affect our financial position.
+In order to satisfy our obligations to make these success payments, if and when they are triggered, we may issue equity or convertible debt securities that may cause dilution to our stockholders, or we may use our existing cash or incur debt obligations to satisfy the success payment obligations in cash, which may adversely affect our financial position.
 In addition, these success payments may impede our ability to raise money in future public offerings of debt or equity securities or to obtain a third party line of credit.
-We expect the first valuation measurement date for the Harvard Success Payments to be the one-year anniversary of an IPO.
+We expect the first valuation measurement date for the Harvard Success Payments to be the one-year anniversary of our IPO.
 See Note 5, License and collaboration agreements, to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for the per share common stock prices that trigger a Harvard Success Payment and the corresponding payment amount.
-We did not owe a Cobalt Success Payment based on the mere occurrence of our IPO.
 The first valuation measurement date for the Cobalt Success Payment was our IPO, but our IPO did not trigger such a payment.
-We do not expect to owe a Cobalt Success Payment within one year of our IPO.
 However, such payment is dependent on our progress on fusogen-related product candidates and our market capitalization, which is unpredictable and may fluctuate significantly from quarter to quarter and year to year.

-The contingent consideration and success payment obligations in our license and acquisition agreements may cause operating results to fluctuate significantly from quarter to quarter and year to year, which may reduce the usefulness of our financial statements.
+The contingent consideration and success payment obligations in our license and acquisition agreements may cause our operating results, net losses, and financial condition as reported by U.S. generally accepted accounting principles (GAAP) to fluctuate significantly from quarter to quarter and year to year, which may reduce the usefulness of our financial statements.